ColaCap/ColaCap.github.io/_posts/2023-10-14-software-engineer-interview-guide.md

 date: 2023-10-14
 ---

 This guide is slightly geared towards students preparing for the general web backend software engineering (SWE) interviews and career prep.
-However, a lot of the contents in this guide will overlap with other types of SWE.
+However, a lot of the contents in this guide will overlap with other types of SWE and covers up to senior engineer interviews.
 General web backend SWE is the best starting point if/when you are not sure which specific path to choose.
-Do as many internships at different companies as possible to find out what you like.
+Do as many internships at different companies as possible to find out which career path you want to pursue for.

-* Courses to Take (UBC) (For non-UBC students, feel free to skip this section)
+* Courses to Take (UBC) (For non-UBC students, refer to your school's courses that teach similar topics and/or skip this particular section)
     * For Interview Prep
         * (Must) CPSC 221 Data Structures and Algorithms (DSA)
         * (Partially must) CPSC 213 Intro to Computer Systems